 Photos and updates from the ETA

 May 1, 1:00am: Great start to the show this evening.
 Merchant Cash Advance providers and alternative business lenders continue to have a very strong presence in the payments industry.
 The booths I saw include: RetailCapital, NextWave Funding, Merchant Cash Group, On Deck Capital, Capital Access Network, Strategic Funding Source, American Finance Solutions, Swift Capital, MotherFund, and Principis Capital.
 GRP Funding and Paramount Merchant Funding are also on the exhibitor list but I didn’t spot their booths yet.
 That’s pretty substantial and it omits the major presence of Merchant Cash Advance companies that aren’t exhibiting.
-I bumped into Merchant Cash and Capital and walked the floor a bit with David Rubin of Capital Stack.
+I bumped into Merchant Cash and Capital.

 I met the guys behind Super G Funding which lends money against residuals.
 They’re great guys and they have such a unique role in the industry.